craigrachow/affiliate-marketing-guide/README.md

 # Affiliate Marketing Guide
 [<img src="https://github.com/craigrachow/affiliate-marketing-guide/blob/main/images/header.png?raw=true">](https://github.com/craigrachow/affiliate-marketing-guide)
 <p align="center">
-This page is my guide on the process and tools nessesary to research, plan and implemente a affiliate markerting website.
+This page is my guide on the process and tools nessesary to research, plan and implement a affiliate markerting website.
-Feedback welcome & if you like, please consider coffee.
+Feedback Welcome.
+And if this page was helpful, please consider buying me a coffee.
 </p>